Work About

 Creator side

-• No visibility into which content actually drives willingness to pay
+• No visibility into what drives willingness to pay

 Consumer side

-• No way to discover and pay for a single article without committing
+• No way to pay for a single article

 The ZZAZZ Approach